Local Learning Rules for Out-of-Equilibrium Physical Generative Models

+However, on the simulated time scales the trajectory remains trapped in the high-probability region on the right.
+This indicates that ES has not reached equilibrium, despite the fact that the learned energy landscape exhibits two basins.
+The reason is that the probability of escaping a basin is exponentially suppressed by the energy barrier separating the two modes.
+Moreover, a single transition to the second basin would not be sufficient: switching must occur sufficiently often such that additional transitions do not change the relative mode weights, which requires integration times far exceeding those considered here.
+In contrast, the SGM generates each sample via a finite-time, out-of-equilibrium process of duration $\tau$ and therefore does not rely on rare barrier-crossing events.

 In the Supplemental Material, we also train an oscillator network using the CD1 learning rule to generate samples from a mixture of Gaussians.
-We observe that CD1 can lead to spurious high-probability modes in the learned energy landscape, which may affect sample quality.
-In contrast, force matching (Eq.~\eqref{eq:localSM}) yields a more faithful and robust approximation and is therefore preferred for larger-scale problems.
+We observe that CD1 gives rise to a slightly different energy.
 Although CD1 can still produce high-quality samples in simple settings, force matching proved more reliable overall.
 We therefore apply force matching to the larger task of training an oscillator network on the MNIST dataset to generate images of handwritten digits “0” and “1”.
-The images are downsampled to $12 \times 12$ pixels, corresponding to a network of $12 \times 12$ coupled oscillators.
+The images are have $28 \times 28$ pixels, corresponding to a network of $28 \times 28$ coupled oscillators.
 Fig.~\ref{fig2} (a) shows representative training images, and Fig.~\ref{fig2} (b) displays novel samples generated by the trained oscillator network.
-The images were generated using long-range couplings between oscillators up to $6$ sites apart.
+The images were generated using long-range couplings between oscillators up to $14$ sites apart.
 In the Supplemental Material, we study how reducing the number of long-range couplings affects image quality.
-We find that the quality degrades only gradually down to $3$ long-range couplings, below which it deteriorates significantly.

 \textit{Conclusions and outlook}— In this work, we have shown that diffusion models, an out-of-equilibrium system, can be trained with local learning rules.
 In particular, we introduced force matching that allows us to train SGMs on a network of nonlinear, overdamped oscillators coupled to a thermal bath.
 Parameter gradients are obtained directly from force measurements.
-Numerically, we demonstrate that the force matching approach can (i) sample from a mixture of two Gaussians in 2D, and (ii) scale up to a 12 × 12 oscillator network that successfully samples binarized “0”s and “1”s from MNIST.
+Numerically, we demonstrate that the force matching approach can (i) sample from a mixture of two Gaussians in 2D, and (ii) scale up to a 28 × 28 oscillator network that successfully samples binarized “0”s and “1”s from MNIST.
 Alternatively, we showed that CD1 can be harnessed and the updates can be computed from repeated one‐step observations of the physical dynamics.

 Future research should study the trade-offs between network size, coupling topology, and sampling performance.
 Furthermore, exploring latent-space SGMs \cite{vahdat2021score} to identify more natural embeddings for the physical system at hand is expected to increase expressivity.
 Interestingly, it has recently been shown that locality in the score function can give rise to creativity \cite{kamb2024analytic}, suggesting that what may appear to be a major constraint in physical systems—locality—could in fact be beneficial for generative models.
 Hence, our results may inspire novel forms of unconventional computing for generative modeling.